2,4-Xylidine

 2,4-Xylidine is an organic compound with the formula C6H3(CH3)2NH2.
 It is one of several isomeric xylidines.
 It is a colorless viscous liquid.
 Commercially significant derivatives include the veterinary drug cymiazole and the colorant Pigment Yellow 81.

+Genotoxic and teratogenic, 2,4-xylidine is an industrial pollutant.
+In addition, it is a degradant of the pesticide amitraz at very acidic pH values (<3).

 It is prepared by nitration of m-xylene followed by hydrogenation.